MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-conversations.md

 <!--  Types of conversations -->

 Your bot can support multi-turn interactions where it prompts users for multiple pieces of information.
 It can be focused on a very specific task or support multiple types of tasks.
-The Bot Builder SDK has some built-in support for language understanding (LUIS) and QnA Maker for adding natural language "question and answer" features to your bot.
+The Bot Framework SDK has some built-in support for language understanding (LUIS) and QnA Maker for adding natural language "question and answer" features to your bot.

 ## Conversations, channels, and users